-Identity of Nucleic Acid
+Identity Service of Nucleic Acid

 Nucleic acids are intricate macromolecules composed of nucleotide monomers, forming elongated chains.
 Therapeutics and vaccines based on nucleic acids encompass a variety of forms including mRNA, siRNA, and antisense oligonucleotides (ASOs).
 These modalities exhibit numerous exceptional therapeutic attributes such as remarkable specificity, functional versatility, and straightforward adaptability.
 Characterization and analysis of nucleic acids are pivotal in drug development, regulatory approval, and quality assurance, involving the identification of nucleic acid type, sequence, and any modifications or variations present.
 Creative Biolabs employs diverse approaches, including molecular weight determination and sequencing, to ensure the accuracy of oligonucleotide identity.
 Molecular weight and sequencing serve as essential verification methods.

-Tab.1 Several approaches for identifying nucleic acids.
+Table.1 Several approaches for identifying nucleic acids.

 Test Methods Description Application